Azure-Samples/event-grid-java-publish-consume-events/eventgrid-function-apps-producer-consumer/README.md

  The following are the steps to run the sample and see events flowing through Event Grid:

- 1. Clone the sample Git repro.
+ 1. Clone the sample Git repo.

     git clone https://github.com/Azure-Samples/event-grid-java-publish-consume-events.git